SuperNEMO-DBD/Falaise/CONTRIBUTING.md

    - The code compiles and passes tests on [Travis-CI](https://travis-ci.org/SuperNEMO-DBD/Falaise) for the main supported platforms.
-   - If new code is added, it must have [unit tests](https://supernemo-dbd.github.io/Falaise/fldevel_unittest.html) which pass on supported platforms.
+   - If new code is added, it must have [unit tests]() which pass on supported platforms.
    - Any needed API and usage documentation is supplied
-   - The code follows the Falaise style guide (WIP)
+   - The code follows the [Falaise style guide](https://github.com/SuperNEMO-DBD/Falaise/documentation/development/CodingStandards.md)

    On the page for your Pull Request, GitHub will display the status of the automated checks performed.
 The main one to watch is the `continuous-integration/travis-ci/pr` check,